 Section 2: Offices of Chair and Vice Chair

 The chair and vice chair shall be trustees.
 The other College officers, other than the president shall not be members of the board.

 Section 3: Election of Chair and Vice Chair

-Upon nomination by the Governance Committee, the chair and vice chair shall be elected for a three-year term at the winter Board meeting and shall serve for not more than six years consecutively.
-A new board chair term shall commence on June 1st which will provide three months of transition between the then current board chair and the board chair-elect.
-When a board member concludes the term as chair, the remainder of the term limit for the board member will be deemed completed and the member will depart the board as of May 31st.
-In exceptional circumstances as determined by the Executive Committee, such as a time of presidential transition, a board chair or vice-chair may serve an additional one-year term subject to final vote by the full board.
-Vacancies may be filled at any time by a majority vote of the members of the board, but election or reelection shall normally take place at the designated annual meeting.
+Upon nomination by the Governance and Compensation/Assessment Committee, the chair and vice chair shall be elected for a three-year term at the winter Board meeting and shall serve for not more than six years consecutively.
+A new board chair term shall commence on July 1, which will provide transition time between the then current board chair and the board chair-elect.
+When a board member concludes the term as chair, the remainder of the term limit for the board member will be deemed completed and the member will depart the board as of June 30.
+In exceptional circumstances as determined by the Executive Committee, such as a time of presidential transition, a board chair or vice-chair may serve an additional one-year term (beyond the six years consecutively) subject to final vote by the full board.
+Vacancies may be filled at any time by a majority vote of the members of the board, but election or reelection shall normally take place at the designated winter meeting.